Second Deputy Prime Minister of Spain

 The second deputy prime minister of Spain, officially the second vice president of the Government (Vicepresidente segundo del Gobierno), is a senior member of the Government of Spain.
 The office is not a permanent position, existing only at the discretion of the prime minister.

 The current second deputy prime minister is Yolanda Díaz, who is also minister of Labour and Social Economy.

 History

 The office was established by the Organic Act of the State of 1967 which allowed for the creation of a Council of Ministers composed of the Prime Minister, one or more Deputy Prime Ministers and the Ministers.
-However, it was not until 1974, one year after the dictator Francisco Franco split the office of head of government (prime minister) and head of state, that prime minister Arias Navarro appointed Antonio Barrera Irimo, Minister of Finance as second deputy prime minister.
+However, it was not until 1974, one year after the dictator Francisco Franco split the office of head of government (prime minister) and head of state, that prime minister Arias Navarro appointed Antonio Barrera de Irimo, Minister of Finance as second deputy prime minister.

 In Arias Navarro's second term, the Finance Minister Rafael Cabello de Alba was also appointed second deputy prime minister in October 1974.
 During his third term, Arias Navarro appointed Minister of the Interior Manuel Fraga as second deputy prime minister.